-Unit 4: Terrestrial and Aquatic Ecosystems
+Unit 4: Aquatic Ecosystems/Water Quality Testing Time: 30 hours

 Students will continue to develop their repertoire of identification and observation skills.
-Each group of 4 to 5 students will become the "experts" on a particular type of biotic environment and share their knowledge with their colleagues.
-The terrestrial portion will be divided into grassland, forest and riparian groups while the aquatic will be marine, stream and marsh.
+Fieldwork makes up about 40% of class time will be planned and organized by groups of students in this portion of the course. (teacher retains power to veto) Each group of 4 to 5 students will become the "experts" on a particular type of biotic environment and share their knowledge with their colleagues.
+The water quality portion will be divided into lakes and streams while investigating specifics such as dissolved oxygen, nitrates, BOD, phosphates, coliform and turbidity.